M-k-Hack/Kubi/README.md

 [![Issues][issues-shield]][issues-url]
 [![MIT License][license-shield]][license-url]

-We needed to orchestrate container for a CTF but a simple way.
+We need to orchestrate container for a CTF by a simple way.
 So we created this.

 ## Features

-A few of the things you can do with Kubi :
+Some things than you can do with Kubi :

-* You can run containers wit a simple web request on a random port.
+* You can run containers with a simple web request on a random port.
 * You can upload docker images to run it.
-* You havce a (not really) nice web interface to interact with endpoints.
+* You have a (not really) nice web interface to interact with endpoints.

 ## Feedback